CareEvolution/PublicFHIRDemos/Subscriptions.md

 # Data set based subscriptions
 Data sets are list of resources, with additional properties associated to each resource.
-They are represented by List - like this data set of admitted patients with their primary care physician as a property:
+They are represented by List - like this data set of admitted patients with their primary care physician and complaint as properties:
 ```json
 {
   "id": "admissions",